7 July 2005 London bombings: International

 US President George W. Bush visited the British embassy the day after the bombings, upon his return from the G8 summit in Scotland, and signed a book of condolence.
 In Washington, D.C., the US Army band played "God Save the Queen" (the British national anthem, the melody of which is also used in an American patriotic hymn, "My Country, 'Tis of Thee"), a suggestion that US Army veteran John Miska made to Vice Chief of Staff General Cody, outside the British embassy in the city.
 A similar tribute had been made by the Queen in the days following the September 11 attacks in 2001 where the Star Spangled Banner played at Buckingham Palace's Changing the Guard.
 On 12 July, a Detroit Symphony Orchestra brass ensemble played the British national anthem during the pre-game festivities of the Major League Baseball All-Star Game at Comerica Park in Detroit.

 Flags were ordered to fly at half-mast across Australia, New Zealand and Canada.
 The Union Flag was raised to half-mast alongside the Flag of Australia on Sydney Harbour Bridge as a show of "sympathy between nations".

 Moments of silence were observed in the European Parliament, the Polish parliament and by the Irish parliament on 14 July.
-The British national anthem was played at the changing of the royal guard at Plaza de Oriente in Madrid in memorial to the victims of the attacks.
+The British national anthem was played at the changing of the Royal Guard at Plaza de Oriente in Madrid in memorial to the victims of the attacks.
 The ceremony was attended by the British ambassador to Spain and members of the Spanish Royal Family.
 After the 2004 Madrid train bombings, the UK had hosted a similar ceremony at Buckingham Palace.

 Planned anniversary attack

 Mohammed Rehman and Sana Ahmed Khan were sentenced to life imprisonment on 29 December 2015 for preparing an act of terrorism, planning to coincide with the tenth anniversary of the 7/7 attacks.
 They had 10 kg of urea nitrate.
-Rehman called himself the 'silent bomber' and asked his Twitter followers to choose between the Westfield London or the London Underground for the planned suicide bomb.
+Rehman called himself the 'silent bomber' and asked his Twitter followers to choose between Westfield London or the London Underground for the planned suicide bomb.